vuejs/vue/README.md

 ## Questions

-For questions and support please use the [the official forum](http://forum.vuejs.org) or [community chat](https://chat.vuejs.org/).
+For questions and support please use [the official forum](http://forum.vuejs.org) or [community chat](https://chat.vuejs.org/).
 The issue list of this repo is **exclusively** for bug reports and feature requests.

 ## Issues